The Carpet and Wallpaper Installer

 “You don’t need to know.”

-When she had finished packing, Susan took her suitcases outside, onto the sidewalk and stood there waiting.
+When she had finished packing, Susan took her suitcases out the door, onto the sidewalk and stood there.

 In a few minutes a yellow taxi pulled up next to her.
 The driver helped Susan place her suitcases in the trunk.
 She got in, and they drove off.